-Sometimes we hope for bad things to happen to them.
+Sometimes we hope for bad things to happen to our enemies.
 Sometimes we might even pray for bad things to happen to them!

-Sometimes outlasting and outliving isn't good enough, and we start to take action against our enemies.
-Probably not violence... but there's plenty that we can do short of violence: gossip about them, spread lies about them, dob them in when they do something wrong, exclude them, and of course pray that God will punish them for their wicked ways.
+Sometimes just hoping for bad things to happen isn't good enough, and we start to take action against our enemies.
+Probably not violence... but there's plenty that we can do short of violence: ridicule them, gossip about them, spread lies about them, dob them in, exclude them, and of course pray that God will punish them for their wicked ways.

 Taking action is how most of the world deals with enemies.
 At the extreme, we go to war with them.
 We plan and plot their defeat.
 We undermine them.
 We rejoice in their failures and mourn at their successes.
 We write letters, make phone calls, send e-mails and muster up support among our friends.
-We try to get people to side with us and join the team of those who are angry at others.
+We try to get people to side with us.

 That's the way the world often behaves towards its enemies, but that's not the Christian way.
-Or at least it shouldn't be.
+Or at least it shouldn't be, because Jesus calls us to love our enemies.